 Natalie has studied the shopper and knows the retail landscape incredibly well but in terms of digital impact, and the technology that Amazon has used to capitalise that consumerization of tech, I was the expert out of the two of us.
 Amazon is unlike any other retail company we’ve seen before because they are a technology company first.
 That’s why we wrote the book.

 So, the pairing between you two made sense.
-Natalie was more the side of the customer behaviour and consumer psychology and then paired it with your expert knowledge on the tech behind retailers success.
+Natalie was more on the side of the customer behavior and consumer psychology and then paired it with your expert knowledge on the tech behind retailers' success.

 Absolutely.
 By looking at this space for over 20 years, and seeing the impact of online shopping and how it affects our high street, Natalie understands retail business models, the consumer, and the high-street more than anyone.

 As retailers are moving into technological advancements, most people may be thinking that everything needs to be digital.
 With this in mind, what role do you think offline touchpoints will play?

 I think offline touchpoints absolutely have a key role to play.
 At the end of the day, we will always want to touch and feel products.
 Humans need human interaction.
 I once spoke to a loss prevention company about a brand who put cameras in their stores to track footfall and to identify theft.
 They discovered that from the analysis of the findings that theft massively decreased when there was someone at the door welcoming you.
 It’s because someone says “Hi, I see you”

 So, it makes them feel like they’ve been seen?
 They’re not just anonymous customers.

 Exactly.
 It’s saying we know you’re here.
 People just need that tiny bit of interaction.
 It really can have massive impacts.
 It makes people see that there is someone there that is attentive and there for them.